 Hollywood Hills fire breaks out as deadly wildfires burn out of control across Los Angeles area

-LOS ANGELES (AP) — A fast-moving fire in the Hollywood Hills erupted Wednesday night as more evacuations were ordered for Los Angeles residents and fire crews battled three other major blazes that killed at least five people.
+LOS ANGELES (AP) — A fast-moving fire broke out in the Hollywood Hills on Wednesday night, threatening one of Los Angeles’ most iconic spots as firefighters battled to get under control three other major blazes that killed five people, put 130,000 people under evacuation orders and ravaged communities from the Pacific Coast to inland Pasadena.

-The Sunset Fire was burning near the Hollywood Bowl and other iconic landmarks in the Hollywood Hills.
+The Sunset Fire was burning near the Hollywood Bowl and about a mile (1.6 kilometers) from the Hollywood Walk of Fame.

-Winds were easing and firefighters from across the state were relieving exhausted crews, but the danger was far from over.
-As officials provided an update on the fires, a new blaze broke out in the Hollywood Hills, and evacuation orders were also extended to Santa Monica.
+The streets around Grauman’s Chinese Theatre and Madame Tussauds were packed with stop-and-go traffic as sirens blared and low-flying helicopters soared by on their way to dump water on the flames.
+People toting suitcases left hotels on foot, while some onlookers walked toward the flames, recording the fire on their phones.

-More than 1,000 structures, mostly homes, have been destroyed, and more than 130,000 people are under evacuation orders in the metropolitan area, from the Pacific Coast inland to Pasadena, a number that continues to shift as new fires erupt.
+Winds eased up some Wednesday, a day after hurricane-force winds blew embers through the air, igniting block after block, and hundreds of firefighters from other states have arrived to help, but the four fires burning out of control showed the danger is far from over.

-A thick smoke wafted over many parts of Los Angeles.
 More than half a dozen schools in the area were either damaged or destroyed, including Palisades Charter High School, which has been featured in many Hollywood productions, including the 1976 horror movie “Carrie” and the TV series “Teen Wolf,” officials said.
+UCLA has canceled classes for the week.

-Los Angeles Mayor Karen Bass said firefighters from across California and elsewhere had arrived to help along with air operations that were dousing flames.
-She warned they still faced “erratic winds,” though not of hurricane force like Tuesday evening, when much of the destruction occurred.
+Los Angeles Mayor Karen Bass said air operations were dousing flames.
+She warned they still faced “erratic winds,” though not like Tuesday evening, when aircraft had to be grounded and much of the destruction occurred.

-In Pasadena, Fire Chief Chad Augustin said between 200 and 500 structures have been damaged or lost from the Eaton Fire that started Tuesday night.
+Nearly 1,900 structures have been destroyed in the Eaton and Palisades fires, and the number is expected to increase.

-“We were not stopping that fire last night,” he said.
-“Those erratic wind gusts were throwing embers for multiple miles ahead of the fire.”
+“Those erratic wind gusts were throwing embers for multiple miles ahead of the fire,” he said.

 On the Pacific Coast west of downtown Los Angeles, a major fire leveled entire blocks, reducing grocery stores and banks to rubble in the Pacific Palisades, a hillside area along the coast dotted with celebrity homes and memorialized by the Beach Boys in their 1960s hit “Surfin’ USA.”